LilyanaShu/app_flutter/README.md

 Start from a basic design, passing dynamic data from list and create re-useable widgets.

+I followed the instuctor to create 3 tabs and the last tab Profile, I coded it by myself ✌️

 Below screenshots are from Google Pixel Phone